SaraVieira/personal-website/content/posts/2018-09-26_The-dark-side-of-conferences-4b103143179f.md

 description: 'Like the click baity title?
 Nice!
 Now let’s talk about the “glamorous” conference life.'
 ---

-### The dark side of conferences

-#### Like the click baity title?
-Nice!
-Now let’s talk about the “glamorous” conference life.

 ![](https://cdn-images-1.medium.com/max/1200/1*jrVerkXagGLFGiuioaWipA.jpeg)

 This photo was taken at React Native EU.
 No hate on them, they were amazing to me I just fucking love this photo.